Dehydrate blackberries and extend the harvest season. Save them for snacking, adding to tea or drinks, or to make blackberry powder! Here's how:

-Berries are in peak season during the spring, and one berry that we love the flavor of is blackberries!
+Berries are in peak season during the spring and summer, and one berry that we love the flavor of is blackberries!
 So when berry season arrives, we stock up!

 Four days later, we would toss out.
 We could never eat what our heart said we wanted quickly enough.
 The berries would grow beards faster than we could eat them, and out they'd go.

-Then, I learned to dehydrate.
-But we weren’t always happy with the sweet/tart flavor, because once you got through the fleshy fruit, you were left with munching the seeds which could be very bitter.
+Then, I learned to dehydrate blackberries.
+We just weren't always happy with the sweet/tart flavor, because once you got through the fleshy fruit, you were left with munching the seeds which could be very bitter.
 We then switched to snacking on freeze-dried blackberries that are available year-round.
 I would buy pouches on clearance at the grocery store, or stock up on the large cans from freeze-dried food companies.
-And I always felt a little guilty for those containers we’d still throw out because we just couldn’t finish the fresh ones fast enough.

-The a-ha moment came a few years ago when I was asked by a freeze-dried food company to taste test a few of their foods and review them.
-I tried one of their berry powders and thought, “Why can’t I do this with my dehydrated fruit?”.
-So the experimentation began, and a use came from our dehydrated berries.
+The a-ha moment came when I was asked by a freeze-dried food company to taste test a few of their foods and review them.
+I tried one of their berry powders and thought, "Why can't I do this with my dehydrated fruit?".
+So the experimentation began, and I found my favorite way to use dehydrated blackberries.

 Benefits of Blackberries